 Interested to know what we pack when heading out on adventures?
-Here is all of our favorite must-have gear that we bring on our travels!
+Here is all of our favorite must-have travel gear that we bring on our trips and adventures!

 This gear list covers our favorite travel items that we pack for day hikes, overnight backpacking trips, and road trips in our campervan.
 These are items that we have tested out over the years and are durable, high quality, lightweight, and trustworthy.

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links for which I am very thankful!

 When it comes time to pack for a van life trip, it’s hard to know what is necessary to take on the road.
 Whether you’re heading on a weekend trip or a long-term adventure, these items are a must-have for road trips in a van!

 Foldable chairs are great for eating, working, or enjoying a campfire.
 We have a couple of foldable chairs that we can easily put together when we’re stopped at a campsite or store at the back of our van when we’re done.

 We have a small camping table that we can prop up for eating meals.
 This table has foldable legs that are easy to set up and is made of aluminum material that doesn’t rust.

 One of the easiest ways to make coffee in a campervan is by using an AeroPress coffee maker.
 Many van lifers use this coffee press because it can fit into small storage spaces and it won’t break if you accidentally drop it.

 For showering, we have a solar shower bag.
 You just need to fill up the solar shower bag with water and leave it in the sun for about an hour until the water warms up.